Safe Routes to BART

 The Measure RR General Obligation (GO) Bond includes $135M (4% of the $3.5 B bond) to deliver capital projects to expand opportunities to safely access BART stations. $77M of this amount has been tentatively allocated for the development and construction of Active Access (walking and bicycling) projects.

 BART has set aside $25M of the $77M for the SR2B grant program.
-Up to approximately $5M in Measure RR funds are available during the first SR2B grant cycle with funding ranging between approximately $500,000 and $1.5M per funding agreement.
+Up to $5M in Measure RR funds were made for SR2B grant Cycle 1 with maximum $1.5M per funding agreement.
 The most competitive projects for this grant are those that support the goals of BART's Station Access Policy, expand station access choices and make it safer and easier for all riders to use the system.
 SR2B provides grant funding for construction only (which may include construction management).